WrightonLabCSU/DRAM/Development-Notes/DRAM2-Trees-Notes.md

 ## DRAM2 Trees background and motivation

-The purpose of DRAM2 Trees is to reslove differences in genes which have identical annotations.
+The purpose of DRAM2 Trees is to resolve differences in genes which have identical annotations.
 This is not to say these annotations are incorrect, it is to say that the annotation databases are not able to resolve the annotations to the level a user may need to state certain things about the genes they have annotated.

 Example: KEGG has a single KO for the genes: narG, narZ, nxrA.
 This results in the user not knowing which of these genes is actually present within their samples.
 However, researchers have been able to build phylogenetic trees with sequences of known subunits related to nitrogen reductase.
 Thus, by placing these sequences, which have identical KEGG KOs, on a tree with know sequences, one can decipher which sequences is which which subunit.